The challenge of hidden gifts in multi-agent reinforcement learning: Discussion

 \section{Discussion}

-In this work we developed a simple MARL task to explore the complexities of learning in the presence of ``hidden gifts'', i.e. cooperative acts that are not actually revealed to the recipient.
-The Manitokan task we developed, inspired by the practices of indigenous plains communities in North America, requires agents to open doors using a single key in the environment.
+In this work we developed a MARL task to explore the complexities of learning in the presence of ``hidden gifts'', i.e. cooperative acts that are not revealed to the recipient.
+The Manitokan task we developed, inspired by the concept in Indigenous plains communities across North America, requires agents to open doors using a single shared key in the environment.
 Agents must drop the key for other agents after they have used it if they are to obtain a larger collective reward.
-But, these key drop acts are not apparent to the other agents, making this a task with hidden gifts.
+But, these key drop acts are not apparent to the other agents, making it difficult to assign credit between policy updates.

-We observed that in the basic version of the Manitokan task none of the models we tested were able to solve it.
-This included both regular, individual policy gradient agents (PG, PPO), meta-learning agents (SAF), enhanced exploration agents (MAVEN), counterfactual agents (COMA), and MARL agents with collective value functions (VDN, QMIX, QTRAN, and MAPPO).
-When we added additional information to the observations the more sophisticated models tested were still not able to solve this task.
-However, when we provided previous action information, then the simple, independent PG agents could solve the task, though with high variance.
-Formal analysis of the value function for the Manitokan task showed that it contains a second-order term related to the collective reward that can introduce instability in learning.
-We used this to derive a correction for the independent PG agents that successfully reduced the variance in their performance.
-Altogether, our results demonstrate that hidden gifts introduce challenging credit assignment problems that many state-of-the-art MARL algorithms cannot overcome.
+We observed that in the basic version of the Manitokan task none of the algorithms tested were able to solve it.
+This included both policy gradient agents (PG, PPO), meta-learning agents (SAF), enhanced exploration agents (MAVEN), counterfactual agents (COMA), and agents with collective value functions (VDN, QMIX, QTRAN, and MAPPO).
+When we added additional information to the observations the more sophisticated algorithms tested were still not able to solve this task.
+However, with previous action information, the actor-critic PG agents could solve the task, though with high variance.
+Formal analysis of the value function for the Manitokan task showed that it contains a second-order term related to the collective reward that can reduce instability in learning.
+We used this to derive a gradient correction for the PG agents that successfully reduced the variance in their performance and improved the collective success rate.
+Altogether, our results demonstrate that hidden gifts introduce challenging credit assignment problems that many state-of-the-art MARL architectures were not designed to overcome.